avocado-framework/inspektor/README.rst

 =========

 Inspektor is a program used to verify the code of your python project.
-It evolved from a set of scripts used to check patch and code of python projects of the autotest organization [1].
+It evolved from a set of scripts used to check patches and code of python projects of the autotest organization [1].
 As the project grew and new modules started to be developed, we noticed the same scripts had to be copied to each new project repo, creating a massive headache when we needed to update said